Roger Whittaker: Early life and education

-Upon completing his primary education, Whittaker was admitted to Prince of Wales School (now Nairobi School).
-Upon completing his high school education, he was called up for national service and spent two years in the Kenya Regiment fighting the Mau Mau in the Aberdare Forest.
-In 1956 he was demobilised and decided on a career in medicine.
-He enrolled at the University of Cape Town in South Africa.
+Upon completing his primary education, Whittaker was admitted to Prince of Wales School (now Nairobi School), and whilst there sang in the choir at Nairobi Cathedral.
+Upon completing his high-school education, he was called up for national service and spent two years in the Kenya Regiment fighting the Mau Mau in the Aberdare Forest.
+He said that he was "stupid, selfish, and angry" in his youth, and that the army "made a man" out of him.
+After demobilization in 1956, he enrolled at the University of Cape Town in South Africa to pursue a career in medicine, performing at the Equator Club in Nairobi during breaks.
 However, he left after 18 months and joined the civil service education department as a teacher, following in his mother's footsteps.

-Recording and performing career

-To further his teaching career, Whittaker moved to Britain in September 1959.
-For the next three years, he studied zoology, biochemistry and marine biology at University College of North Wales and earned a Bachelor of Science degree while singing in local clubs, and released songs on Flexi discs included with the campus newspaper, the Bangor University Rag.
+Whittaker moved to Britain in September 1959 to continue his teaching career.
+For the next three years, he studied zoology, biochemistry and marine biology at Bangor University in Wales and earned a Bachelor of Science degree while singing in local clubs and releasing songs on flexi discs included with the campus newspaper, the Bangor University Rag.
+Reflecting upon this time in his life, he said later that "I guess I was an entertainer who was a biochemist for a while, rather than the other way around".

+Recording and concert career

-Shortly afterwards, he was signed to Fontana Records, which released his first professional single, "The Charge of the Light Brigade", in 1962.
+Whittaker was shortly signed to Fontana Records, which released his first professional single, "The Charge of the Light Brigade", in 1962.
 (On the labels of the Fontana singles, he is billed as "Rog Whittaker".)
 In the summer of 1962, Whittaker performed in Portrush, Northern Ireland.
 He achieved a breakthrough when he was signed to appear on an Ulster Television show called This and That.
 His second single was a cover version of "Steel Men", released in June 1962.

 In 1966, Whittaker switched from Fontana to EMI's Columbia label, and was billed as Roger Whittaker from this point forward.
-His fourth single for the imprint was "Durham Town (The Leavin')", which in 1969 became Whittaker's first UK Top 20 hit in the UK Singles Chart.
+His fourth single for the imprint was his self-composed "Durham Town (The Leavin')", which in 1969 became Whittaker's first UK Top 20 hit in the UK Singles Chart.
 Whittaker's US label, RCA Victor, released the uptempo "New World in the Morning" in 1970, where it became a Top 20 hit in Billboard magazine's Easy Listening chart.
 That same year, his downbeat theme song "No Blade of Grass", written for the film adaptation of the same name that was sung during both the opening and ending titles, became his first film credit.

 In the early 1970s, Whittaker took interest in the Nordic countries when he recorded the single "Where the Angels Tread" (Änglamarken) to the music of Evert Taube in 1972.

 In 1974 he performed at the Finnish Eurovision qualifications.
 The song "The Finnish Whistler" he performed became famous in Finland as it was used as a title music for the popular Finnish Yle television cooking programme Patakakkonen.